htvekov/hasp-docs/docs/commands.md

 Tip: this can be used in conjunction with the idle event, e.g. to turn the backlight off after a long period of inactivity.

+!!! important
-?> The `dim`and `light` command depends on a GPIO pin to be connected to control the the TFT_LED backlight via a transistor.
+    `dim`and `light` commands will work only if a Backlight GPIO pin is configured to the pin required to control the display backlight.

 `wakeup`